Mohammed-AhmedAF/GUI-DigitalClock/README.md

 Just put the files of the project in one folder/directory, and then run `make build` from the command line.

 Assuming `avr-dude` is installed on your system, you can run `make load` to load the program into the MCU.

+You can turn the Python script into a standalone application using `pyinstaller --onefile --noconsole -n "DigitalClock GUI" gui.py`.

 ## To-do
 Adding cycling of baudrate via external interrupt